akeaswaran/akeaswaran.github.io/epg.md

 Therefore, we can expect Giovinco to contribute 0.8789516129 of a point to Toronto FC's place in the table every time he plays.

-What about Darlington Nagbe (M, Portland Timbers)?
+What about Darlington Nagbe (M/F, Portland Timbers)?

 <p style="text-align:center">
 $$ \mathsf{PxG} = 0.25 $$